altocodenl/tagaway/readme.md

 - Upload
    - Retry on error.
    - Notify of ignored files in upload.
+   - Warn of leaving page if upload is going.
    - Report automatically for file extensions that are not allowed, for future expansion of formats.
    - Client-side hashes for fast duplicate elimination.
    - Client-side hashes to avoid deleted pictures on folder upload mode (with override).